csvenke/compose-rules/README.md

 ### **not**

-Will resolve all rules in left-to-right order.
-Returns a rule function that returns true if all rules are false.
+> Returns a rule function that returns true if all rules are false.
+> Resolves rules in left-to-right order.

+#### Example

 ```js
 import { not } from "@csvenke/compose-rules";